BasharAlZghoul/One-Piece/Complex Geometry/README.md

 ## D.txt

 This input file serves to describe the geometry, encompassing information about the locations and sizes of grains.
+Note: This model can handle up to 3 different grain sizes within the geometry.

 ## xp.txt and yp.txt